TheFifthRider/simply-roleplaying-webapp/docs/character/equipment.md

 ### Weapon

+_requires: Any attribute tag AND any range tag_

 Equipment with this tag are any carried equipment used to attack another character, from table legs to semi-automatic rifles.
-When carried, weapons grant characters the ability to **perform an attack** with one of the tagged attributes.
+When carried, weapons grant characters the ability to **perform an attack** with one of the tagged attributes at one of the tagged ranges.
 More on attacks can be found in [Performing Attacks](../gameplay/attacking.md).

 ### Will